suzaku-network/suzaku-core/docs/4-middleware.md

 **Downstream (Used by):**
 - `MiddlewareVaultManager` - Vault registration and limits
-- `Rewards` - Stake cache for reward distribution
+- `RewardsNativeToken` - Stake cache for reward distribution
 - `UptimeTracker` - Node validation ID lookups

 ---